friznit/alive/README.txt

 6. Ensure you have enabled persistence on each module if using the database
 7. Add some Empty Vehicles in your base and sync them to the Virtual AI System, so that they are not virtualized
 8. Add some additional playable units as needed and some supplies.
 9. Optionally, give your side some tasks and task management.
-Place a Player Command/Control (C2ISTAR) module and add a Laser Designator to your player - “this additem ‘LaserDesignator’” - in the init box of the player.
+Place a Player Command/Control (C2ISTAR) module and add a Laser Designator to your player - “ this additem ‘LaserDesignator’ ” - in the init box of the player.
 10. Optionally, add some combat support.
 Place a Player Combat Support Module, a Player Combat Support (Transport) module (in the base) and a Player Combat Support (CAS) module (in the base).
 Sync the Transport and CAS modules to the Player Combat Support Module.